bonitasoft/bonita-doc/md/BonitaBPM_platform_setup.md

 ## Platform setup tool overview

 The *Platform setup tool* handles the creation of the database schema and the configuration of Bonita BPM Platform.
+It also allows to configure a Tomcat or a WildFly bundle without the need for a fully manual configuration.
 It is located in the [deploy bundle](deploy-bundle.md) and in both [Tomcat](tomcat-bundle.md) and [WildFly](wildfly-bundle.md) bundles.

 ::: info